Search

 Below are some great ways to reduce aggression in your German Shepherd:

 • Take him to obedience training.
 Perhaps the best way to take the aggression out of your German Shepherd is to take him for professional obedience training.
 The teachers are trained to handle your dog and his dominant personality.
-It’s also best to do these classes when the German Shepherd is still a puppy; however, it’s never too late in training a German Shepherd, as you can learn here.
+It’s also best to do these classes when the GSD is still a puppy; however, it’s never too late to train, as you can learn here.

 • Teach him basic commands.
 Commands like “stay” and “down” will help you to stop his aggressive behaviors before they get out of control.

 • Always stand in front of him.
-If your German Shepherd is aggressive on walks, you should always try and stand in front of him.
+If your German Shepherd is aggressive on walks, you should always try to stand before him.
 Otherwise, your German Shepherd might think he needs to protect you.

 You should never brush off your German Shepherd’s aggression, as it can quickly escalate when not dealt with.
 Stay calm and consistent, and your patience will pay off.